-The estimated 6.6 million napkins used annually in Columbia Dining are made of 100 percent post-consumer recycled content.
-Biodegradable plates, bowls, cups and flatware are used in all dining areas except John Jay.
+The estimated 6.6 million napkins used annually in Columbia Dining are made of 100% post-consumer recycled content.
+Biodegradable plates, bowls, hot cups, and flatware are used in all dining areas except John Jay.
 Reusable dishes, utensils and cups are used in John Jay Dining Hall.
 In 2018, Columbia Dining transitioned to 100% compostable paper straws and plant based cold cups.

 Columbia Dining provides reusable eco-containers for to-go food.
 Students on a meal plan receive a free token to exchange for an eco-container.
 The American-made, polypropylene containers are microwave and dishwasher safe, with microbial protection to control stains and odor-causing bacteria.
 At the end of their useful life, the containers are recyclable.